DonLeb95/odin-recipes/README.md

-    This is an HTML only recipes website.
+# This is an HTML only recipes website.

-    Used it to learn how to create the structure of a webpage applying text, image and hyperlink elements.
-Also got the chance to relearn and get to practice the Git workflow with my CLI and Github.
-Gained confidence after this small step forward.
+- Structured a webpage with HTML.
+- Applied text, image, and hyperlink elements.
+- Relearned and practiced Git workflow using the CLI and GitHub.
+- Learned about markdown syntax here :D